IowaDave/flash-at-firmware-to-esp-01/README.md

 The fact that the size specification for these firmware files matches the flash-memory size of my ESP-01 module is the reason I selected this particular list to inform my *esptool.py* command.

 ## Run the Command

+*Important!
+The command as-written for this example is designed to be executed in a command-line terminal that is open to the 'bin' folder of the user's local copy of the firmware repository.*

 Double-check that the switch on the USB adapter is in the "Prog" position, putting the ESP-01 into "program mode".

 Copy the completed command from the text editor and paste it into the terminal.
 Press the Enter key.
 When all goes well, I see the following output.